-A source told VCCircle that it was a “primarily” deal, though he didn’t disclose the size of the transaction.
+A source told VCCircle that it was a “primary” deal, though he didn’t disclose the size of the transaction.

 The development was first reported by The Times of India citing people it didn’t name.
 The report said the maker behind top-selling deodorant brand Fogg has acquired a 51% stake in the firm through this transaction.

 Patel, who has invested in his personal capacity, also got his three family members inducted into the board of the company.